OathWall

 Copy your credentials

-Still on the OAuth2 page, you'll see your Client ID near the top.
+Still on the OAuth2 page, copy your Client ID.
 Click Reset Secret to generate and reveal your Client Secret.
-Copy both values.

 The Client Secret is only shown once after resetting.
 Copy it before leaving the page.